How Long Is a Typical Administrative Assistant Degree Program?

 Full-Time or Part-Time Study

 An associate's degree usually takes two years to complete if you can attend school full time.
-If you have to attend school part time due to work or other responsibilities, the time it takes to complete a degree such as an administrative assistant program can double.
+If you have to attend school part time due to work or other responsibilities, the time it takes to complete a degree program can double.

 If you work full time or are unable to attend traditional classes, some colleges offer administrative assistant degree programs online.
 These programs may take less time to complete than conventional programs.
 To participate in online classes, you need basic computer knowledge and comfortable familiarity with research, keyboard and email functions.
 You also must be able to work independently, be self-motivated and be prepared to commit the same amount of time to your online courses as students who attend conventional classes.